andreacremaschi/Syphon1394/README.md

 Apple's automagics are great most of the time but sometimes you need control over your camera's exposure or gain settings.

-> Syphon1394 has been tested and used in production only on an AVT Guppy PRO F125B.
-It should work on any Firewire IIDC 1394 camera, but don't blame on me if it doesn't.
-If you test it on other cameras please [let me know](https://github.com/andreacremaschi/Syphon1394/issues/1).
 > Currently only RGB8, MONO8, MONO16, YUV422 video modes are supported.
-If you need support for some other video modes or for Format7 get in touch.
+If you need support for some other video modes or for Format7 get in touch opening an issue.

+## Supported cameras

+Any IIDC/DCAM-compliant Firewire camera (see the [compatibility list on dc1394's website](http://damien.douxchamps.net/ieee1394/cameras/)).

+Tested cameras:
+- AVT Guppy PRO F125B.

+Well, that's all..
+If you test it on other cameras please [let me know](https://github.com/andreacremaschi/Syphon1394/issues/1) and I'll add it to this list.

+Incompatible Cameras
+- Firefly FFMV-03M2M by Point Grey Research

 ## System requirements